The harvest sees big yields, good weather for farmers

-KANKAKEE — Paul Hogan has a problem.
+KANKAKEE — Paul Hogan had a problem in last fall’s harvest.
 It’s a good problem, but one nonetheless.

-The manager of the Farmers Service Grain facility along Lehigh Road in western Kankakee County has had days this autumn when he does not know where he could take in just-harvested corn from numerous points throughout the region.
+The manager of the Farmers Service Grain facility along Lehigh Road in western Kankakee County had days in autumn when he did not know where he could take in just-harvested corn from numerous points throughout the region.

-With corn harvest largely ranging from 180 to 260 bushels per acre and soybeans coming in at 50 to 75 bushels per acre, a chief problem for the region’s agriculture community is where can all this grain be unloaded as farmers hustle to bring in the harvest while good weather hovers over thousands of acres of farmland?
+With corn harvest largely ranging from 180 to 260 bushels per acre and soybeans coming in at 50 to 75 bushels per acre, a chief problem for the region’s agriculture community was where can all this grain be unloaded as farmers hustled to bring in the harvest?

 “It’s a very good corn crop,” Hogan said.
 “The soybeans were strong as well.”

-Statewide, Illinois is projected to average 210-per-acre corn yields and 64 bushels for soybeans, according to the U.S. Department of Agriculture.
+Statewide, Illinois’ harvest was projected to average 210-per-acre corn yields and 64 bushels for soybeans, according to the U.S. Department of Agriculture.

 “As soon as the mid-August rains came in and finished out the [corn] ear development, you knew it was going to be a big harvest,” he said.